payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-visa-master-cards/cancel-the-recurring-payment-for-cards.md

 ---
 The **Cancel Recurring Payments** API allows the merchants to cancel their Cards registration from their website.
 After the registration is canceled for a customer, the merchant cannot restore it, and the customer must register a fresh mandate with the merchant.

-> 📘 Note:
->
-> This API is mandatory for merchants to go live with all cards.

 Method: **POST**

 ## Environment